rjcobain/ripgrep/VSCODE_BUILD.md

 - To build 64-bit, add a new target: `rustup target add x86_64-unknown-linux-musl`
   - Then build with that target: `cargo build --release --target=x86_64-unknown-linux-musl` to produce a statically-linked binary.
 - To build 32-bit, first add the Rust target: `rustup target add i686-unknown-linux-musl`
-  - Then ensure you have the 32-bit libraries you need for GCC: `apt-get install gcc-multilib`
+  - Then ensure you have the 32-bit libraries you need for GCC: `sudo apt-get install gcc-multilib`
   - Then ensure that GCC uses the stuff you just installed: `export CFLAGS=-m32`
   - Finally, `cargo build --release --target=i686-unknown-linux-musl`
-- To build ARM, add the ARM target: `arm-unknown-linux-gnueabi`
+- To build ARM, add the ARM target: `rustup target add arm-unknown-linux-gnueabi`
-  - Install a bunch of stuff: `sudo apt-get install arm-unknown-linux-gnueabi binutils-arm-linux-gnueabi gcc-arm-linux-gnueabi`
+  - Install a bunch of stuff: `sudo apt-get install binutils-arm-linux-gnueabi gcc-arm-linux-gnueabi`
   - Create a file at `.cargo/config` with the following contents:
     ```toml
     [target.arm-unknown-linux-gnueabi]